JonLatane/jonline/README.md

 That's it!
 You're up and running, although again, *it's an unsecured instance* where ***passwords and auth tokens will be sent in plain text***.

 #### Securing your deployment
 Jonline uses 🐕💩EZ, boring normal TLS certificate management to negotiate trust around its decentralized social network.
+If you're using DigitalOcean DNS you can be setup in a few minutes.

 See [`generated_certs/README.md`](https://github.com/JonLatane/jonline/tree/main/generated_certs) for quick TLS setup instructions, either [using Cert-Manager (recommended)](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-cert-manager-recommended), [some other CA](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-certs-from-another-ca) or [your own custom CA](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-your-own-custom-ca).